How Fit Do I Need To Be

 Level 3 – Moderate

-The trail will still be well-marked, but finding the orange markers may require slightly more attention that on the easier trails as tree-fall or overgrowth can sometimes obscure those markers.
+The trail will still be well-marked.
+Finding the orange markers may require slightly more attention than on easier trails.
+The markers can sometimes be obscured by over-growth.
 Usually you’ll be walking within ear-shot or eyesight of our guides or one of the other walkers in the group so this isn’t a problem.
-If you have set out ahead then our guides will make sure you’re properly briefed on where to turn, where to wait or how far it is until our next rendezvous point.
+Our guides will make sure you’re properly briefed on where to turn, where to wait or how far it is until our next rendezvous point.

 We’re starting to move into longer distances in Level 3.
 You can expect to be walking around 4 – 5 hours, which includes stops for meals and rehydration and anywhere between 8 and 12 kilometres.
-On a Level 3 trail you’ll experience periods of heart-pumping activity as we ascend, but not for long, as the downhills are usually just around the corner so we can all catch our breath.
+On a Level 3 trail you’ll experience periods of heart-pumping activity as we ascend, but not for long, as the downhills are usually just around the corner.

 A hiker on the Tongariro Northern Circuit negotiating a section of rocky, uneven terrain